 I am Honorary Professor in the Faculty of Medicine, University of Sydney, Australia, and was Visiting Professor in the Law Faculty at the University of Technology, Sydney, in November 2013.
-From September 2012 to January 2013 was Visiting Professor at the Institute of European Ethnology, Humboldt University, Berlin.
+From September 2012 to January 2013 I was also Visiting Professor at the Institute of European Ethnology, Humboldt University, Berlin.

-I serve on the Editorial Boards of the International Journal of Feminist Approaches to Bioethics, Disability and Society, and of the Quaker Studies Research Association.
+I serve on the Editorial Boards of the International Journal of Feminist Approaches to Bioethics, New Genetics and Society, Disability and Society, and Quaker Studies.
 I review regularly for a number of journals, including Social Science and Medicine, Sociology of Health and Illness, Bioethics, Disability and Society, and the Journal of Bioethical Inquiry.